AthenZ/athenz/docs/system_view.md

 -----------------------------

-Like ZTS, ZPE, the authorization policy engine is only needed to support the decentralized authorization.
+Like ZTS, ZPE, the authorization policy engine is only needed to support decentralized authorization.
 ZPE is the subsystem of Athenz that evaluates policies for a set of roles to yield an allowed or a denied response.